carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ~~~
 {: .output}

 `BiG-SLiCE` is asking for a folder as the input.
-First, it is
+It is
 important to highlight that the bones of this folder are the BGCs
 from a group of genomes that has been obtained by `AntiSMASH`.
 In its [GitHub](https://github.com/medema-group/bigslice) page, we can search for
 an input folder [template](https://github.com/medema-group/bigslice/tree/master/misc/input_folder_template).
 The folder needs three